Woman sleeping comfortably on her side on a Lull mattress in a bright, modern bedroom

 Can a mattress cause hip pain?

-Is a hybrid mattress good for side sleepers?
+Is a hybrid good for side sleepers?

 What if I switch between side and back sleeping?